 We have a specific Icelandic breed as we do with our sheep and horses.
 And there are also claims of a lost Iceland cat breed… But these fabulous balls of fur are as unique as we are, so let us share with you the kitty delights you can have when you explore Reykjavik and Iceland!

 Of course, Icelandic has a different word for everything, but you’d be surprised how the sounds are similar.
 So, whether he’s a Högni or a lady Læða, one Köttur (or Kött or Ketti or Kattar) or many Kettir (or Ketti or Köttum or Kattar), cats here say mjá- mjá (or meow-meow to you!).

 Kisa is what we call “kitten”, but it is also the name of a fairy tale that many English sources claim come from Iceland.
 Basically, Kisa helps her queen have a princess, but the princess was kidnapped by a giant who then cut off her feet.
 Kisa the cat rescued her, then rescued her feet and made the princess whole.
-It later turns out she too was a princess under a curse that could only be lifted by doing a good deed that had never been done before.
-Rescuing a princess then her feet definitely qualified!
+It later turns out she, too, was a princess under a curse that could only be lifted by doing a good deed that had never been done before.
+Rescuing a princess and her feet definitely qualified!

 Our Christmas Cat is one of a kind

 As with everything else we do, we have our own unique way of celebrating Christmas.
 There are our mischievous Yule Lads and their child-eating parents who make sure we stay good boys and girls (for a little while, at least!).
 And then there is Jólakötturinn, the Icelandic Christmas Cat.
 It, too, searches the land during yuletide for people to eat.
 But it has very specific tastes.
 It will eat old and young alike, but only those who haven’t yet received new clothes.
 It doesn’t have to be a new outfit; even just one sock will keep the Christmas Cat from snacking on you!